 Stick to a black and white color palette for text and graphics to make your menus feel ultra-luxurious.
 A well-produced multi-page brochure format for the menu will also make the final product look and feel more expensive.

 5. Want to Look On-Trend?
-Go Hand-Drawn
+Try Hand-Drawn Type and Graphics

 Graphics and type that have a rough, hand-drawn vibe are really on-trend, and are perfect for menus for pop-up restaurants or food trucks.